oban-bg/oban/README.md

 - **Job Killing** — Jobs can be killed in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as `discarded`.
-- **Triggered execution** — Database triggers ensure that jobs are dispatched as soon as they are inserted into the database.
+- **Triggered Execution** — Database triggers ensure that jobs are dispatched as soon as they are inserted into the database.
 - **Unique Jobs** — Duplicate work can be avoided through unique job controls.
   Uniqueness can be enforced at the argument, queue and worker level for any